marieval/my-way-to-coding-2022/README.md

 I wanted to see also the bigger picture and understand how all the things work together, so I learned also basics of other connected technologies on the backend.

-I learned mostly with online courses (Udemy, FreeCodeCamp, Codecademy and others), in-site courses (mostly by Czechitas) and attended frontend-meetups.
+I learned mostly from online courses (Udemy, FreeCodeCamp, Codecademy and others), in-site courses (mostly by Czechitas) and attended frontend-meetups.

 During my way I learned about:
 - HTML5, CSS3, Sass